ddavisj/kurztube/README.md

 -  hooks: contains the custom hook

 -  apis: Axios clients, ie. functions that form the basis for requests made in this case to our YouTube api

+# Hosting

+This app is hosted on Netlify.